devclokoja/devclokoja-blog/README.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1567400586419/fC9LKdWOM.png)

-# OnBoarding Guidelines

-> This guide is for new Chapter leads and Technical Writers

 ## About US

 Developer Circles from Facebook is a program designed to create locally organized communities for developers.
 These communities are meant to educate and provide a forum for discussion and knowledge sharing around topics that are top-of-mind for developers in a particular market.